eeecstpg/AOHW25_589/README.md

 |     DVS     |     95.94    |  0.99913  | 0.94198 | 0.96972 |

 ### Resource Utilisation
-Resource costs for each TPG accelerator with an AXI Stream interface to facilitate streaming transmission are provided below.
+Resource costs for each TPG accelerator wrapped with an AXI Stream interface to facilitate streaming transmission are provided below.

-Within our TPG accelerators, two variants are available;
+With our TPG accelerators, two variants are available;
 1. DSP: Use of DSP slices are allowed
 2. FABRIC: Use of DSP slices are not allowed and all computations are done using FPGA fabric